franzvrolijk/react-router-theme/readme.md

 0. (Add support for data attribute themes by installing daisyUI or setting up themes with Tailwind CSS)
 1. Find a suitable route (`root.tsx` or other root/layout routes are recommended to enable themes globally)
 2. Import `useTheme` and export `{ loader, action }` from this package
-   - If using custom action or loader, omit the corresponding export
 3. Call the useTheme-hook and pass it your loader data and a fetcher instance.
-4. Use the returned values according to your CSS setup
+4. Use the returned values according to your setup
-   - (for instance by passing `theme` to the `data-theme` attribute, and `setTheme` to a custom theme selector)

 ```tsx
 import { useFetcher, useLoaderData } from "react-router";